jdaumeyer/language/README.md

 #Example:
 define string TriCat 3 :
 	return + PARAM_1 (+ PARAM_2 PARAM_3)

+output TriCat "A man, " "a plan, " "a God's 'Nam, "
 ```
 Parameters are accessed through the local variables of `PARAM_1`, `PARAM_2`, `PARAM_3` and so on.
 All functions must
 have a return condition.
 For functions that wish to not return a value, it is recommended to use a return type